 ANDI joined Watsi on May 23rd, 2014.
 Seven years ago, ANDI joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-ANDI's most recent donation traveled 4,500 miles to support Meshack, a young baby from Kenya, to fund life-changung treatment for hypospadias.
+ANDI's most recent donation traveled 6,200 miles to support Saren, a rice farmer from Cambodia, to fund surgery to reattach his retina so he can see clearly again.

 Meshack is a young baby and the third born in a family of three children.
 His mother sells groceries in a local market and his father is a mechanic.
 His parents work hard to earn a humble income, just enough to provide for the family.
 Meshack was born a healthy and happy baby.
 However, a few days later, his mother noticed that he was not passing urine properly.
 His parents took him to a nearby hospital for examination where he was diagnosed with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 The doctor referred Meshack to visit BethanyKids Hospital once he turned 7 months old.
 Once they visited the hospital, he was scheduled to undergo a hypospadias repair surgery.
 Fortunately, Meshack is scheduled to undergo corrective surgery on August 19th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $847 to cover the total cost of his procedure and care.
 Meshack’s mother shared, “It is hard for us to even think of raising any money as we cannot afford it, please help us.
 Thank you for your support.”